Our Fifth Featured Libation of the World comes from stunning Italy

 What is the difference between Aperol and Campari

-While both Aperol and Campari have Italian roots, they were born 145 miles away and 59 years apart from one another.
-First came Campari, a namesake brand by Gaspare Campari, which was a hit from the very beginning.
+While Aperol and Campari have Italian roots, they were born 145 miles away and 59 years apart.
+First came Campari, a namesake brand by Gaspare Campari, which was a hit from the beginning.
 The company was deeply set into Italian culture, especially in Milan, where Camparino, the first Campari bar, was opened in 1867.

 Today, the two brands are often confused or used interchangeably as they share several key traits: vibrant hues, Italian origin, and flavors that blend both bitter and sweet.
 This is where taste comes in.
 Aperol combines the flavors of rhubarb, bitter herbs, and burnt orange, while Campari offers undertones of cherry, clove, rhubarb, cascarilla, cinnamon, and orange peel.
 Aperol is sweeter than Campari, which has a more intense bitterness.